 Marc D. Freiberger is a skilled employment attorney who specializes in contract negotiation, executive employment agreements, and litigation.
 Mr. Freiberger routinely counsels high-level executives and professionals from a wide range of industries, including higher education, medicine, financial services, high-tech, bio-pharm, and law, on employment related claims such as discrimination/wrongful discharge, breach of contract, misrepresentation, and retaliation.
 Mr. Freiberger also regularly represents high school, college, and graduate students in a wide range of disputes with their academic institutions, including academic, disciplinary, discrimination/Title IX, and sports scholarship issues.
 Mr. Freiberger is an experienced negotiator of complex employment agreements, non-competition and trade secret restrictions, and separation agreements.
-Mr. Freiberger has been named a Super Lawyer among labor and employment attorneys in Massachusetts by Boston Magazine from 2010 to 2016, and was recognized in 2016 by The Best Lawyers in America© in the practice area of Employment Law – Individuals.
+Mr. Freiberger has been named a Super Lawyer among labor and employment attorneys in Massachusetts by Boston Magazine from 2010 to 2019, and has been recognized in 2017, 2018, and 2019 by The Best Lawyers in America© in the practice area of Employment Law – Individuals and Litigation – Labor and Employment.
+Mr. Freiberger has also been honored by Chambers and Partners USA as a notable practitioner in the field of Labor & Employment Law, Mainly Plaintiffs Representation, in 2019, which acknowledged his “expert handling of plaintiff-side employment law disputes.”
 He had also been named as a Rising Star among labor and employment attorneys by Super Lawyers in 2007, 2008, and 2009.

 Prior to founding Freiberger & Washienko, LLC, Mr. Freiberger was a founding partner of Wagner Cook Freiberger & Washienko LLC.
 Prior to that, Mr. Freiberger was a senior associate at one of Boston’s preeminent employment firms.
 Before then, Mr. Freiberger served as a Foreign Service Officer for the United States Department of State, where he assisted in negotiating foreign policy issues including trade, security and development on behalf of the United States.
 As Vice Consul, he solely adjudicated applications of U.S. and foreign employers seeking to engage foreign employees in the U.S, as well as foreign corporations seeking to operate in the U.S. Mr. Freiberger began his legal career as Deputy District Attorney in Brighton, Colorado, where he secured numerous misdemeanor and felony jury and bench trial convictions.